gomorpheus/morpheus-docs/provisioning/code/deployments.rst

 #.
 Select the ``Provisioning`` link in the navigation bar.
 #.
 Select the ``Code`` link in the sub-navigation bar.
 #.
 Select the ``Deployments`` tab.
 #.
-Click the Delete Deployment icon on the row of the deployment you wish to delete, or click the Name of the deployment and then the .. role:: redguilabel :guilabel:`DELETE` button.
+Click the Delete Deployment icon on the row of the deployment you wish to delete, or click the Name of the deployment and then the :redguilabel:`DELETE` button.